New Methods for Handling Singular Sample Covariance Matrices: Introduction

-If $n\rightarrow +\infty$ as $m$ tends to infinity, then the sample covariance matrix $K$ converges (entrywise) to $\Sigma$ almost surely.
-Whereas, as we mentioned before, in many empirical problems, the number of measurements is less than the dimension $(n<m)$, and thus the sample covariance matrix $K$ is almost always singular.
-Our target in this paper is to recover the true covariance matrix $\Sigma$ from $K$ under the condition $n<m$.
+If $n\rightarrow +\infty$ and $m$ is fixed, then the sample covariance matrix $K$ converges (entrywise) to $\Sigma$ almost surely.
+Whereas, as we mentioned before, in many empirical problems, the number of measurements is less than the dimension $(n<m)$, and thus the sample covariance matrix is singular.
+Our objective in this paper is to recover the true covariance matrix $\Sigma$ from $K$ under the condition $n<m$.

-The conventional treatment of covariance singularity artificially converts the singular sample covariance matrix into an invertible (positive definite) covariance by the simple expedient of adding a positive diagonal matrix, or more generally, by taking a linear combination of the sample covariance and an identity matrix.
+The conventional treatment of covariance singularity artificially converts the singular sample covariance matrix into an invertible (positive definite) covariance by the simple expedient of adding a positive diagonal matrix, or more generally, by taking a linear combination of the sample covariance and the identity matrix.
 This procedure is variously called ``diagonal loading'' or ``ridge regression'' \cite{RNE, DS98}.
-The method is pretty straightforward.
-Consider as an estimate of $\Sigma$, where $\alpha, \beta$ are called loading parameters.
-This resulting matrix is positive definite (invertible) that preserves the eigenvectors of the sample covariance.
-The eigenvalues of $\alpha K+ \beta I_m$ are a uniform shift of the eigenvalues of $K$.
+This one is defined as $\alpha K+ \beta I_m$ where $\alpha$ and $\beta$ are called loading parameters.
+The resulting matrix is positive definite, invertible and preserves the eigenvectors of the sample covariance.
+The eigenvalues of $\alpha K+ \beta I_m$ are a uniform rescaling and shift of the eigenvalues of $K$.
 There are many methods in choosing the optimum loading parameters, see \cite{LW02}, \cite{mestre08} and \cite{MD}.
+On the other hand, if the true covariance matrix is assumed to have some level of sparsity, several works have been established, such as the banding and thresholding methods studied by Bickel and Levina \cite{BL08a, BL08b}, Wu and Pourahmadi \cite{WP}, El Karoui \cite{EK} and Rothman et al. \cite{RBLZ}, to mention a few.
+In more recent works, Cai, Zhang and Zhou \cite{CZZ} and Cai and Zhou \cite{CZ} derive the optimal rate of convergence for estimating the true covariance matrix and its inverse under operator norm, Frobenius norm and $l_1$ norm, for a large range of sparse covariance matrices.

-In Marzetta, Tucci and Simon's paper \cite{MTS}, they suggested a new approach to handle singular covariance matrices.
+In Marzetta, Tucci and Simon's paper \cite{MTS} a new approach to handle singular covariance matrices was suggested.
+They use the idea of \emph{random dimension reduction}.
 Let $p\leq n$ be a parameter, to be estimated later, and consider the set of all $p\times m$ one-sided unitary matrices

+This set has a manifold structure and is called the Stiefel manifold.
+Note that $\Phi M$, that is the multiplication of the one-sided unitary matrix $\Phi$ with the data matrix $M$, results in a new data matrix with reduced dimension.
+And

-Endow $\Omega_{p,m}$ with the \emph{Haar measure}, that is, the uniform distribution on the set $\Omega_{p,m}$.
-We define the operators
+can be viewed as a new sample covariance matrix of size $p$.
+Then $\Phi^* (\Phi K \Phi^*) \Phi$ will project the data back to $n$-dimensional space.
+In \cite{MTS}, they endow the Stiefel manifold with the \emph{Haar measure}, that is, the uniform distribution on the set $\Omega_{p,m}$.
+Further, they define the operators